ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    * [**Prometheus**](https://prometheus.io/) - a monitoring system with an efficient time series database
    * [**Alertmanager**](https://prometheus.io/docs/alerting/alertmanager/) - an extension of Prometheus focused on managing alerts

-{{site.data.keyword.openshiftshort}} provides a web interface to Prometheus, which enables you to run Prometheus Query Language \(PromQL\) queries and examine the metrics visualized on a plot.
+{{site.data.keyword.redhat_openshift_notm}} provides a web interface to Prometheus, which enables you to run Prometheus Query Language \(PromQL\) queries and examine the metrics visualized on a plot.
 This functionality provides an extensive overview of the cluster state and enables you to troubleshoot problems.
 Take a look around, and try the **Insert Example Query**.

 1. The Metrics page is accessible in the **Administrator** perspective by clicking **Observe → Metrics**.
 2. You can either view the metrics inline or access the Prometheus UI by clicking on the **Platform Prometheus UI** link next to `Metrics` in the top.